garrandall/popular-music-data/tracks/jimmy-mack-martha-the-vandellas.md

 Need your lovin'
 Need your lovin'
-I'm not gettin' any stronger (ooh! )
+I'm not gettin' any stronger (oh )
-Can't hold back very much longer (ooh! )
+Can't hold back very much longer (oh )
 Jimmy Mack, when are you comin' back?
 Need your lovin' (oh, Jimmy Mack)
 Need your lovin' (oh, Jimmy Mack)